Fixpoint Node Selection Query Languages for Trees: Conclusion

 \section{Conclusion}

 The results of this paper fill a gap in the theory of node-selection queries for trees.
 With a natural extension of \XPath by fixpoint operators, we obtained \muXPath, which is expressively equivalent to MSO, has linear-time query evaluation and exponential-time query containment, as \RXPath.
 2WATAs, the automata-theoretic counterpart of \muXPath, fills another gap in the theory by providing an automaton model that can be used for both query evaluation and containment testing.
-Unlike much of the theory of automata on infinite trees, which so far has resisted implementation, the automata-theoretic machinery over finite trees should be much more amenable to practical implementations
+Unlike much of the theory of automata on infinite trees, which so far has resisted implementation, the automata-theoretic machinery over finite trees should be much more amenable to practical implementations.
+Pursuing this, is a promising future research direction.

-Our automata-theoretic approach is based on techniques developed in the context of program logics \cite{KuVW00,Vard98}.
+Our automata-theoretic approach is based on techniques developed in the context of program logics~\cite{KuVW00,Vard98}.
 Here, however, we leverage the fact that we are dealing with finite trees, rather than the infinite trees used in the program-logics context.
-Indeed, the automata-theoretic techniques used in reasoning about infinite trees are notoriously difficult \cite{ScTW05,TaHB95} and have resisted efficient implementation.
-The restriction to finite trees here enables us to obtain a much more feasible algorithmic approach.
-In particular, as pointed out in \cite{CDLV09}, one can make use of symbolic techniques, at the base of modern model checking tools, for effectively querying and verifying XML documents.
+Indeed, the automata-theoretic techniques used in reasoning about infinite trees are notoriously difficult and have resisted efficient implementation~~\cite{FrLa10,ScTW05,TaHB95}.
+The restiction to finite trees here enables us to obtain much more feasible algorithmic approach.
+In particular, as pointed out in \cite{CDLV09}, one can make use of symbolic techniques, at the base of modern model checking tools, for effectively querying and verifying XML/JSON documents.
 It is worth noting that while our automata run over finite trees they are allowed to have infinite runs.
-This separates 2WATAs from the alternating tree automata used in \cite{CGKV88,Slut85}.
+This separates 2WATAs from the alternating tree automata used in~\cite{CGKV88,Slut85}.
 The key technical results here are that acceptance of trees by 2WATAs can be decided in linear time, while nonemptiness of 2WATAs can be decided in exponential time.

+While our focus here has been on querying finite unranked trees, recent work has considered using languages for querying graph databases such as \XPath \cite{LiMV16,FrLi17} and variants of regular path queries \cite{Barc13,Vard16,ReRV17}.
+It'd be interesting to follow this line of research of querying graph databases with \muXPath.